 Where and how to add your quiz or health assessment form

 Website.
-The easiest place to add them is directly to your website.
-A hosted form builder tool such as Practis Forms, will allow you to easily embed a quiz without any programming needed.
+The easiest place to add them is direct to your website.
+A form builder tool such as Practis Forms, will allow you to easily embed a quiz without any programming needed.

-What to information is needed to setup your quiz
+What to information is needed to set up your online quiz